dotnet/symstore/src/dotnet-symbol/README.md

 ## Install ##

-This is a dotnet global tool "extension" supported only in [.NET Core 2.1](https://www.microsoft.com/net/download/).
+This is a dotnet global tool "extension" supported only by [.NET Core 2.1](https://www.microsoft.com/net/download/) or greater.
 The latest version of the downloader can be installed with the following command.
 Make sure you are not in any project directory with a NuGet.Config that doesn't include nuget.org as a source.
 See the Notes section about any errors.

     dotnet tool install -g dotnet-symbol

+If you already have dotnet-symbol installed you can update it with:

+    dotnet tool update -g dotnet-symbol

 ## Examples ##

 This will attempt to download all the modules, symbols and SOS/DAC files needed to debug the core dump including the managed assemblies and their PDBs if Linux/ELF core dump or Windows minidump:

+    dotnet-symbol coredump.4507

+This downloads just the host program needed to load a core dump on Linux or macOS under lldb.
+SOS under lldb can download the rest of the symbols and modules needed on demand or with the "loadsymbols" command.
+See [debugging coredumps](https://github.com/dotnet/diagnostics/blob/master/documentation/debugging-coredump.md) for more details.

-    dotnet symbol coredump.4507
+    dotnet-symbol --host-only coredump.4507

 To download the symbol files for a specific assembly:

-    dotnet symbol --symbols --cache-directory c:\temp\symcache --server-path http://symweb --output c:\temp\symout System.Threading.dll
+    dotnet-symbol --symbols --cache-directory c:\temp\symcache --server-path http://symweb --output c:\temp\symout System.Threading.dll

 Downloads all the symbol files for the shared runtime:

-    dotnet symbol --symbols --output /tmp/symbols /usr/share/dotnet/shared/Microsoft.NETCore.App/2.0.3/*
+    dotnet-symbol --symbols --output /tmp/symbols /usr/share/dotnet/shared/Microsoft.NETCore.App/2.0.3/*

 After the symbols are downloaded to `/tmp/symbols` they can be copied back to the above runtime directory so the native debuggers like lldb or gdb can find them, but the copy needs to be superuser: